 But traffic laws change every year, and many drivers may lose proficiency in certain aspects of driving over time.
-That means drivers who passed their exams years or even decades ago may be missing critical information and skills, despite getting behind the wheel every day.
+That means a driver who passed their driver’s exam years or even decades ago may be missing critical information and skills, despite getting behind the wheel every day.

 How long has it been since you passed your driver’s exam?
-Because laws can and do change—and because driving exams aren’t always comprehensive when it comes to testing skills and knowledge—it’s important to find out where you stand and to discover areas where you can improve to reduce your risk of a car accident.
+Because laws can and do change—and because a driver’s exam isn’t always comprehensive when it comes to testing skills and knowledge—it’s important to find out where you stand and to discover areas where you can improve to reduce your risk of a car accident.

 Find Out Your Current Driving Proficiency Level with Our 10-Question Quiz